5d orbital Induced Room Temperature Quantum Anomalous Hall Effect in TbCl

 We perform the HSE06 calculation to show the band and density of states (DOS) for the bulk nomagnetic state in Fig.~\ref{fig1}(b).
 The $4f$ orbitals are pushed away from the Fermi level by the strong Coulomb interaction, and eight $f$ orbitals on each Tb are occupied.
 Thus the Fermi level is dominated by the $d_{z^2}$, $d_{xy/x^2-y^2}$ and $s$ orbitals.
-These results are further confirmed by the DMFT calculation as shown in Fig. S1 in the supplementary~\cite{Zhongsupplemental}.
+These results are further confirmed by the DMFT calculation as shown in Supplementary Figure 1 in the supplementary~\cite{Zhongsupplemental}.
 To better understand the 5$d$ and 6$s$ orbital bands, we further study the evolution of the orbitals at the $\Gamma$ point as shown in Fig. \ref{fig1}(c).
 The neighboring Tb atoms, due to the short distance (3.54 {\AA}), hybridize with each other to form the lower bonding states $s^\dagger/d^\dagger$ and higher antibonding states $s^\ast/d^\ast$ (Stage I).
 Among these, the bonding orbital $s^\dagger$ is fully occupied leading to the $6s^1$/Tb and the bonding orbitals $d^\dagger$ near the Fermi level are further split by the trigonal crystal filed into the occupied singlet $a^\dagger_1$ ($d^\dagger_{z^2}$), fully empty doublets $e^\dagger_1$ ($d^\dagger_{xy/x^2-y^2 }$) and $e^\dagger_2$ ($d^\dagger_{xz/yz}$) (Stage II).
 The resulting 4$f^8$5$d^1$6$s^1$ configuration agrees with the previous observation of Tb$^{+1}$ ion very well~\cite{li2021monovalent}.
 Subsequently, the spin splitting of 5$d$ orbitals (Stage III) further pushes the $a^\dagger_1{\uparrow}$ branch away from the Fermi level to make it fully occupied, while moves $a^\dagger_1 {\downarrow}$ and $e^\dagger_1 {\uparrow}$ branch toward the Fermi level and cross with each other as shown in Fig. \ref{fig1} (d), which is the HSE06 calculated band structure of FM configuration without spin-orbital coupling (SOC).